MichiganNLP/Eeyore/README.md

-# Eeyore" Realistic Depression Simulation with Expert-in-the-Loop Supervised and Preference Optimization
+# Eeyore: Realistic Depression Simulation with Expert-in-the-Loop Supervised and Preference Optimization